 If you have any queries, please contact the PCTU at email@example.com

 Research Design Service London (RDSL) is an advice service funded by the National Institute for Health Research (NIHR) for people preparing grant applications to peer-reviewed funding competitions for applied health or social care research.
-Priority is given to those applying for National Institute for Health Research (NIHR) funding.
-QMUL is one of four centres around London sharing responsibility for the service which is led by King’s College London.
+Priority is given to those applying for funding from the National Institute for Health Research (NIHR).
+Queen Mary is one of four centres around London sharing responsibility for the service which is led by King’s College London.